Seldaek/monolog/README.md

 ### Requirements

+- Monolog `^3.0` works with PHP 8.1 or above.
-- Monolog `^2.0` works with PHP 7.2 or above, use Monolog `^1.25` for PHP 5.3+ support.
+- Monolog `^2.5` works with PHP 7.2 or above.
+- Monolog `^1.25` works with PHP 5.3 up to 8.1, but is not very maintained anymore and will not receive PHP support fixes anymore.

 ### Support

 Monolog 1.x support is somewhat limited at this point and only important fixes will be done.
-You should migrate to Monolog 2 where possible to benefit from all the latest features and fixes.
+You should migrate to Monolog 2 or 3 where possible to benefit from all the latest features and fixes.

 ### Submitting bugs and feature requests